Rudy451/space-barons/README.md

 - Create at least two metamask accounts (https://metamask.io/).
 - Add funds via the rinkeby ether faucet (https://faucet.rinkeby.io/).
 - Add the metamask browser extension for at least two different browsers.
 Options include Chrome, Firefox, Brave, Edge.
 (You can also download the mobile app for Android & iOS).
 - Run the game in two different browsers.
-(I personally tested using chrome and firefox).
+(I personally tested using Chrome and Firefox).

 ### Tech Stack
 - Frontend: React, MetaMask.